audioxide/data/data/posts/20190908-articles-confessions-of-an-album-reviewer.md

 type: articles
 tags: []
 featuredimage: article-images/confessions-of-an-album-reviewer.jpg
+featuredimageAlt: Abstract illustration of two heads talking to each other
 title: Confessions of an album reviewer
 summary: For reasons known not even to himself, Fred disparages the memory of George Orwell’s essay ‘Confessions of a Book Reviewer’
 author: fred